 Your goal with such skin should be to lessen the activity in the larger oil glands you have been gifted by genetics.
 The high sebum content is what’s causing most of your problems and keeping your skin hydrated is the key and the main ingredients of your skincare routine are built to fight the excess oil production by the glands.
 Try using a gel instead of lotion for your cleanser and make sure it’s free of sulfates.
 Your toner should be alcohol-free and you should use ingredients which cut oil production such as geranium and witch hazel.
 Your moisturizer should be oil-free and must contain humectants (compounds which hold water to your skin and keep the skin from getting too dried out).
 It’s a plus point if your sunscreen contains zinc oxide, which is an anti-bacterial agent, lessening your chances of an acne breakout.

 For your nighttime serum, consider something with alpha-hydroxy acids or beta-hydroxy acids which help reduce the appearance of large pores and salicylic acid and tea tree to keep the skin clear.
 A good retinol serum will also help you with your pores.
+You can also try a great moisturizer for oily skin.

 Combination skin gets tricky.
 Some parts of the face are oily and some are dry as a bone.
 The most common mistake you’ll find is people who are using two different routines for their skin.
 The key should be to find a single routine which would cater to both issues.
 For your cleanser, stick to the oily skin route and use a gel.
 If things get too dry, then switch to a lotion.
 A balancing toner with ingredients like witch hazel is ideal for combination skin, mixed with a light moisturizer (it can contain oil but it can’t be a dense moisturizer) containing hyaluronic acid.
 Your sunscreen should contain zinc oxide the same way it should for those suffering from oily skin.